-Flex is a sports app where athletes can improve their overall skills and show off your game by earning reps to play a sporting event.
+Flex is a sports app where athletes can improve their overall skills, network with other athletes, and show off your game by earning reps to play a sporting event.

 The challenge in creating Flex is to make this a dynamic, useful app for athletes to stay motivated and continue to get better every day.
 By having intrinsic motivation to improve their skills through their retrospective sport, this will help incentivize athletes to earn reps when they play events and be competitive.